Herdataspace/computer-vision-rock-paper-scissors/README.md

 # Computer Vision RPS

-Rock-Paper-Scissors is a game in which each player simultaneously shows one of three hand signals representing rock, paper, or scissors.
+Rock-Paper-Scissors is a game in which each player simultaneously shows one of three hand signals representing rock, paper, or scissors. <br>

-Rock beats scissors.
+**Rock beats scissors.
 Scissors beats paper.
-Paper beats rock.
+Paper beats rock.**

-The player who shows the first option that beats the other player's option wins.

-This is an implementation of an interactive Rock-Paper-Scissors game, in which the user can play with the computer using the camera.
+This is an implementation of an interactive Rock-Paper-Scissors game, created using Python, in which the user can play with the computer using their webcam camera.

 <br>

 ## Milestone 1

-- Git is a version control system that lets you keep track of your code history.
+Git is a version control system that lets you keep track of your code history.
 The changes are saved to a remote GitHub repository.
 A GitHub remote repo is made, which is then cloned locally.

 ```python
 git clone https://github.com/Herdataspace/computer-vision-rock-paper-scissors.git